Azure/retail-ai-enhanced-search/docs/02_Solution_Guide.md

 ## Container Environment

-A container apps environment is created hosting 3 container applications.
+A container apps environment is created hosting 3 components.
 One is the container app itself and the other 2 are container jobs.
 The container app gets created with the default secrets it needs to link to each of the backend component.

 ![ContainerAppSecrets](../media/02_ContainerSecrets.PNG)